flexcompute/tidy3d/tidy3d/plugins/invdes/README.md

 The `pixel_size` is also passed to the various penalties and transformations to allow them to work properly with the design region.

-If not specified in a later step, this `pixel_size` will be used to set the FDTD grid size of the structure in the final `Simulation`.
+If not specified in a later step, this `pixel_size` will be used to set the FDTD grid size of the structure in the last `Simulation`.
 It is therefore a good idea to either set it to a low value (about equal to the simulation grid cell size) or manually set the mesh override structure resolution in the `TopologyDesignRegion.mesh_override_dl` field to overwrite it.

 #### Transformations
 The `TopologyDesignRegion.transformations` are specifications that tell the design region how to transform the supplied optimization parameters into a "material density" that is used to construct the permittivity grid.
 For example, a `FilterProject` transformation applies a conic filter convolution followed by a hyperbolic tangent function projection.
 If multiple transformations are added to the design region, they will be evaluated one by one, from beginning to end, on the optimization parameters.